Kintyre/ksconf/.github/ISSUE_TEMPLATE/feature-request.md

 ## How serious are you about this change?  [ For not-trivial changes ]

 Is this a nice-to-have or showstopper for your use case?
-Are you will and able to contibute code, time, or resources to make this change happen?
+Are you willing and able to contribute code, time, or resources to make this change happen?

 ## Additional information